1848–1849 Venezuelan civil war: Naval blockade of Maracaibo

 On 17 August 1848, the schooners "Constitución" and "Restauración" appeared before Carúpano, commanded by Captain José Celis and loyal to the Páez conservative rebellion.
-After unsuccessfully attacking the plaza, the two conservative schooners withdrew, and then sailed to Maracaibo, where a rebel squadron began to gather.
+After unsuccessfully attacking the plaza, the two conservative schooners withdrew, and sailed to Maracaibo, where a rebel squadron was gathering.
 Knowing this, the government ordered the concentration of naval forces in La Guaira, in order to organize a naval expedition against the conservative forces concentrated in Maracaibo.

 In October 1848, the National Squadron was organized in Puerto Cabello to confront the revolutionaries.
-Then they sailed to Capan (Edo.
-Falcón), where the preparation of the boats was completed.
-General Monagas appointed General Justo Briceño as Head of Sea and Land Operations for the actions in Maracaibo.
-The government squadron consisted of two divisions, one under the command of the CN José María García and the other under the command of the TN Antonio Gregorio Lion.
-In total it had the brigs “Manzanares”, “Congreso” and “Presidente”, the brigs- schooners “Ávila” and “Diana”, the schooners “Independencia”, “Estrella”, “Forzosa”, Fama, Democracia, “Eclipse”, “Intrépida” and “Boliviana”, and the war steamer “Libertador”.
-On 6 October they sailed towards the entrance of Lake Maracaibo.
-The next day they recognized the bar and on the 8th they proceeded to climb it.
-Six revolutionary ships tried to cut them off, but were dispersed and took refuge under the fire of Castillo San Carlos.
+They sailed to Capan (Falcón State), where the preparation of the boats was completed.
+General Monagas appointed General Justo Briceño as Head of Sea and Land Operations for his actions in Maracaibo.
+The government squadron consisted of two divisions, one commanded by Colonel José María García and the other by Lieutenant Antonio Gregorio Lion.
+In total it had the brigs “Manzanares”, “Congreso”, and “Presidente”, the brigs- schooners “Ávila” and “Diana”, the schooners “Independencia”, “Estrella”, “Forzosa”, Fama, Democracia, “Eclipse”, “Intrépida” and “Boliviana”, and the war steamer “Libertador”.
+On October 6th they sailed towards the entrance of Lake Maracaibo, called Barra de Maracaibo.
+The next day they recognized the entrance and on the 8th they entered the Bay.
+Six revolutionary ships tried to cut them off, but were dispersed and took refuge under the fire of the San Carlos de la Barra Fortress.
 Once the Barra de Maracaibo was occupied, the naval forces of the Government demanded the surrender of the revolutionaries.
 They requested a period of 48 hours, which they used to prepare to fight.

-At dawn on 13 October, the conservatives attacked the constitutional forces with 17 ships, but were defeated after two hours of fierce combat, in which they lost three ships, and had disperse at the end.
-After this combat, the revolutionaries gathered at the mouth of the Zulia River on 23 December, where they were joined by ground forces from San Carlos Castle, protecting themselves with the ships that still remained, among them the steamer "General Jackson", armed with a 24-pounder cannon, another 8-pounder and another 4-pounder.
+At dawn on 13 October, the conservatives attacked the constitutional forces with 17 ships, but were defeated after two hours of combat, in which they lost three ships, and were dispersed at the end.
+After the battle the revolutionaries gathered at the mouth of the Zulia River on 23 December, where they were joined by ground forces from San Carlos Castle, protecting themselves with the ships that still remained, among them the steamer "General Jackson", armed with a 24-pounder cannon, a 8-pounder and another 4-pounder.